 On one hand, the commercial actions pursue promoting the association among the retailers and designing whole measures for all the retailers and on other hand, these actions try to improve the customers' facilities.
 The first one is based on the union among the retailers and the development of the training activities and negotiation services.
-While the second ones lie in customer fidelity measures, public relationships, merchandising and leisure and entertainment services.
-The stressed specific actions are the creation of a common the rest of the commercial zones and allows the individual promotion, the use of entertainment activities related to leisure and culture which take advantages of the city's resources, fidelity actions as the creation of loyalty cards, free parking and free transport.
+While the second ones lie customer fidelity measures. in public relationships, merchandising and leisure and entertainment services.
+The stressed specific actions are the creation of a common image which differentiates the commercial urban area from the rest of the commercial zones and allows the individual promotion, the use of entertainment activities related to leisure and culture which take advantages of the city's resources, fidelity actions as the creation of loyalty cards, free parking and free transport.